Kartik-gawd/HTTP_Hosting/README.md

 ### 2. Run the Server

-Copy the scripts folder, then run `launcher.py` using:
+In the code folder, run `launcher.py` using:

 ```bash
 python launcher.py